Parents guilty of killing daughter in case that captivated India

 Naresh Yadav, a lawyer present in court, told reporters waiting outside that the couple and members of their family broke down in tears when the verdict was read out.

-Both parents were later charged, but the Talwars always denied the murder and blamed sensational media coverage for demonizing them and damaging their defense.
+Both parents were later charged, but the Talwars always denied the murder and blamed sensational media coverage for demonising them and damaging their defence.

 They also described a Kafkaesque trail of botched police operations, arrests, "truth serum" tests and contradictory rulings by different investigative bodies.